is for working writers, "blocked" writers, would-be writers,

 UPCOMING FEARLESS WRITING WORKSHOPS & RETREATS

-The second annual "Fearless Writing: the Whole Enchilada" takes place on Crescent's home-ground: literally at her home & garden on 35 acres of Vermont hilltop, just outside the small village of Saxtons River.
+The third annual "Fearless Writing: the Whole Enchilada" takes place on Crescent's home-ground: literally at her home & garden on 35 acres of Vermont hilltop, just outside the small village of Saxtons River.

 Here is a captioned photo-album which tells all about this particular Fearless, and how Crescent came to develop the workshop.